19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a)

-$86.40 and 0.162 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$100.80 and 0.189 of the difference between the Total Wages and $1,200; and

+(b)

+$75 and 0.15 of the difference between the Total Wages and $750.

-An amount equal to the sum of $75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $75 and 0.15 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$54.60 and 0.143 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$58.80 and 0.154 of the difference between the Total Wages and $1,200; and

+(b)

+$45 and 0.09 of the difference between the Total Wages and $750.

-An amount equal to the sum of $45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $45 and 0.09 of the difference between the Total Wages and $750.

 An amount equal to the sum of —

 (a)

-$54.60 and 0.143 of the difference between the total amount of the employee’s wages for the month and $1,200; and
+$54.60 and 0.143 of the difference between the Total Wages and $1,200; and

-An amount equal to the sum of $30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.

 (b)

-$75 and 0.15 of the difference between the total amount of the employee’s wages for the month and $750.

-(b)

-$45 and 0.09 of the difference between the total amount of the employee’s wages for the month and $750.
+$30 and 0.06 of the difference between the Total Wages and $750.

-(b)

-$30 and 0.06 of the difference between the total amount of the employee’s wages for the month and $750.
+An amount equal to the sum of $30 and 0.06 of the difference between the Total Wages and $750.

 Exceeding $1,500